Abel-40/Tourism_Management/README.md

 ## check deployed API
 1.[Package based tourism management system](https://tourism-management-1-atop.onrender.com)
-2. first create a user account use your email(please use correct email account) account to register as a customer or
+2. first create a user account use your email(please use correct email account) account to register as a customer.
-3. If you want to log in as an admin user use the below credentials
+3. If you want to log in as an admin user use the below credentials.
-  email: addis0132@gmail.com
+  *email: addis0132@gmail.com
-  pass: abel1234
+  *pass: abel1234
 4. now you can create packages and assign roles for customers read the API documentation to check all user type permissions.
 ## Project Roadmap
 1. Build the foundational features with small iterations.